Benjol/SE-AutoReviewComments/README.md

 ![Thumbnail][2]

+## Developers
+Thank you for all your input.
+Ideally merge requests should be made on devel, where we can all try them out and integrate them cleanly into future releases.

 ## Building
 In case you want to build the script and/or browser extensions yourself.
 Please have a look at our [building instructions](https://github.com/Benjol/SE-AutoReviewComments/wiki/Building).